Breanne Nicholas

-Breanne Nicholas is a Canadian rugby sevens player.
+Breanne Nicholas (born February 20, 1994) is a Canadian rugby sevens player.
 She won a gold medal at the 2019 Pan American Games as a member of the Canada women's national rugby sevens team.

 In June 2021, Nicholas was named to Canada's 2020 Summer Olympics team.
 She also competed for Canada at the 2022 Rugby World Cup Sevens in Cape Town.
 They placed sixth overall after losing to Fiji in the fifth place final.